-Near the ankle, the nerve lies between the extensor hallucis longus and the extensor digitorum because, the extensor hallucis longus crosses over the deep peroneal nerve about 1.5 inches proximal to ankle mortise.
+Near the ankle, the nerve lies between the extensor hallucis longus and the extensor digitorum because the extensor hallucis longus crosses over the deep peroneal nerve about 1.5 inches proximal to ankle mortise.

 The lateral branch supplies the extensor digitorum brevis, the extensor hallucis brevis, the adjacent tarsal and tarsometatarsal joints and, occasionally, the second and third dorsal interosseous muscles.

 The medial branch is just medial to the dorsalis pedis artery and travels between extensor hallucis longus tendon and extensor hallucis brevis muscle on the dorsum of the foot.
-At the metatarsophalangeal the nerve is between the extensor hallucis brevis and the extensor digitorum longus to the second toe joint level because the extensor hallucis brevis crosses over the nerve.
+At the metatarsophalangeal level, the nerve is between the extensor hallucis brevis and the extensor digitorum longus to the second toe joint level because the extensor hallucis brevis crosses over the nerve.

 This nerve then divides into the dorsolateral cutaneous nerve of the great toe and the dorsomedial cutaneous nerve of the second toe.
-It supplies sensation to the first web space, the dorsalis pedis artery, and the adjacent metarsaophalangeal and interphalangeal joints.
+It supplies sensation to the first web space, the dorsalis pedis artery, and the adjacent metatarsophalangeal and interphalangeal joints.